DONATE

 Reasons To Ban Animal Testing

-High profile scientists have exposed the flaws of animal experiments.
-Dr. Richard Klausner, former director of the US National Cancer Institute has said:
+High profile scientists have spoken out to expose the flaws of animal experiments.

 The history of cancer research has been the history of curing cancer in the mouse.
 We have cured mice of cancer for decades and it simply didn’t work in human beings.

-Animal experiments are fatally flawed because each species reacts differently from one to another.
+Animal experiments are fatally flawed because each species reacts differently.
 It goes without saying that cats, dogs, and other animals are built differently than us.
 We don’t share our medications with our animal companions because they could harm or even kill them.

 Similarly, drugs that seemed promising in animal tests have seriously harmed humans.
 Prescription drugs continue to be a leading cause of human death despite passing animal tests.